BenGOsborn/WASM-Bird/README.md

 -   MAYBE add webpack for the TS
 - WebGL with WASM might be interesting (my own game engine + visualizing algorithms)
 - Change ">=" in ts to ">==", ts max score should be high score, remove the fills that are the same

+- Add event listener for click as jump
+- Add a way to track and score and add a session for tracking high scores via sessions